 RCN indemnity scheme

-- work performed under a contract of employment will be excluded
+- members who don’t work under a contract of employment (such as agency or bank workers)